barbecuesteve/api-governance/README.md

 Over 15+ years, I've seen API governance fail at dozens of organizations.
 Capital One came closest to solving it—they had registry, gateway, and auditing components that actually worked at scale.
+It wasn't perfect but it was close enough to be astonishing.

-As a team lead managing a dozen APIs in their system, I experienced both what worked (visibility, discoverability, enforced patterns) and what didn't (individual vs. team ownership, manual consumer management, weak deprecation support).
+As a team lead managing a dozen APIs in their system, I experienced both what worked (visibility, discoverability, enforced patterns) and what didn't (individual vs. team asset ownership, consumer management gaps, weak deprecation support).
 Bumping into their system daily, combined with seeing this problem everywhere for a decade, made the ideal solution suddenly obvious.

-This framework takes Capital One's working components and addresses the gaps I experienced firsthand.
+This framework expands upon that system and addresses the gaps I experienced firsthand.
 It's the system I wish I'd had as an API producer.